The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Introduction

-To compare our constructions with \cite{Oda1, Oda2, LWX1}, let us briefly review their methods.
+To compare our constructions with \cite{Oda1, Oda2, LWX1}, we briefly review their methods here.
 They firstly prove the Zariski openness of the set of the K-(semi)stable points in any family of Fano manifolds.
 It follows that the usual moduli stack is Artin algebraic, so that they can apply the established theory of \textit{good moduli spaces} of Artin algebraic stacks.
 Secondly they construct \'etale local charts on this stack of the form $[V/G]$, where each $V$ is an affine scheme and $G$ is a reductive algebraic group.
 Each quotient stack $[V/G]$ has the good moduli space $V \sslash G$.
 We can glue them together, just applying the gluing theory of good moduli spaces developed in \cite{Alp2}.
 Technically, the proofs of the Zariski openness and the existence of the \'etale local charts rely on the argument showing that the set of K-(semi/poly)stable points forms a constructible set of the parameter space in the Zariski topology.
-The CM-line bundle, whose GIT weight equals to the Donaldson-Futaki invariant (\cite{PT}), is used to prove the constructibleness.
+The CM line bundle, whose GIT weight equals to the Donaldson--Futaki invariant (\cite{PT}), is used to prove the constructibility.
 (Compare \cite{Don3} for another proof of the Zariski openness. )

-However, in the case of K\"ahler-Ricci soliton, as there is no candidate for the CM-line bundle because of the irrationality of the modified Donaldson-Futaki invariant, we face a problem with the constructibleness.
+However, in the case of K\"ahler--Ricci soliton, as there is no candidate for the CM-line bundle because of the irrationality of the modified Donaldson--Futaki invariant, we face a problem with the constructibility.
 So we will work with the real topology, in other words, with Artin \textit{analytic} stacks.
 We can still construct local charts on this Artin analytic stack with good moduli spaces, however, the second nuisance appears when gluing the good moduli spaces together: there is no well-established theory of good moduli spaces for Artin analytic stacks so far.
-It seems hard to show the uniqueness property of good moduli spaces of Artin analytic stacks, which is obviously a key property for the good gluing theory (cf. \cite{Alp1, Alp2}).
-This nuisance ultimately comes from the lack of the satisfactory theory of `quasi-coherent sheaves' on complex anaytic spaces (cf. \cite{EP}).
+(At least to the author, it seems not so easy to show the uniqueness (universal) property of good moduli spaces of Artin analytic stacks, if it exists, which is obviously a key property for the good gluing theory (cf. \cite{Alp1, Alp2}).
+The lack of nice counterpart of `quasi-coherent sheaves' on complex analytic spaces seems critical. (cf. \cite[Section 4]{EP})